 - Materia medica (i.e. herbs) and their usage for musculoskeletal pathologies

-Handouts, pre-recorded Q&A sessions, Q & A forum and a final quiz will all be accessible through online classroom.
+Live webinars take place twice a week.
+Handouts, videos of webinars (for those who can’t make a class during its live presentation), Q & A forum and a final quiz will all be accessible through online classroom.

 Each pathophysiology module now includes an optional medicine making option for all students who want to participate.
 This will be an exercise that helps students to use their materia medica for the course and create a formula that is specific to what is learned in the course.